AyrinTabibi/European-Weather-Predictions/README.md

 Among all the possibilities I have discussed, I would choose Random Forests to identify important features for extreme weather predictions and CNN to predict extreme weather events, as it had the highest accuracy for the entire dataset.

 I hope you have found something useful.
-If you have any questions or suggestions for me, feel free to reach out via my [LinkedIn](https://www.linkedin.com/in/nirav-bariya/) profile or [email](mailto:nkb.bariya@gmail.com) me.
-Have a great rest of the day!
+If you have any questions or suggestions for me, feel free to reach out via my [LinkedIn](https://www.linkedin.com/in/ayrin-tabibi/) profile or [email](mailto:Ayrin.Tabibi2021@gmail.com) me.